RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 2.md

 Her sleep was deep and dreamless.
-She almost didn't notice she had woken up as there was almost no ambient noise.
+She almost didn't notice that she had woken up as there was almost no ambient noise.

 Felicity lurched into a seated position, reaching for her bedside table to brace against, a pounding headache and general body ache assailing her as her all at once to let her know that moving was a bad idea.
-Leaning on the bedside table was also a bad idea because it wasn't there, this wasn't her bedroom.
+Leaning on the bedside table was also a bad idea because it wasn't there, and this wasn't her bedroom.

 She cursed as she fell to the ground on thin carpet.
 Carpet she'd never seen before.